johannlilly/wasm-rust/README.md

-# webassembly-rust
+# WASM with Rust

-Creating a WebAssembly application
+Creating a WebAssembly application by referencing [MDN](https://developer.mozilla.org/en-US/docs/WebAssembly/Rust_to_wasm).